BKDaugherty/tactics-exploration/devlog.md

 - [ ] Ensure assets are loaded before moving to new scene
 - [ ] Sometimes there are weird lines running through the fonts?
 - [ ] Downed Characters should not be allowed to attack lol
+- [ ] The UI should have "greyed out" options if they can't be taken
+- [ ] Despawn the MainMenu (and anything else associated with the state) when we go into the BattleState
+- [ ] If the Battle ends, but a player happens to have an open menu, the player can still move cursor on menu as it's an "ActiveMenu"
+- [ ] Players can still do stuff with a unit after they've "waited"
+- [ ] Players can still act after they've waited
+- [ ] If you end the phase with a menu open (or maybe between messaging frames?) things can get pretty bad.

 ## Archive